ouspg/CompSec/README.md

   * User: compsec
   * Password: course

-* Lubuntu 17.04- side-channel attacks with ChipWhisperer
+* Lubuntu - (better information added later) for ChipWhisperer Lab
-  * User: cwuser
-  * Password. cwpassword

 These virtual machines are located on network drive.